 - Smoked cigarettes for at least 30 pack years (pack years = number of packs smoked per day times number years smoked)

 - Currently smoke or quit less than 15 years ago

 If you meet criteria for screening, you are encouraged to talk with you primary doctor or contact a center performing these exams.

 WHAT TO EXPECT

-If you have insurance, the screening CT is usually covered.
+If you have insurance, the lung cancer CT screening is usually covered.
 Most private insurers are required to cover the exam without patient copay or deductible.
 If you do not have insurance, the self pay cost is about $250.
 Our office staff will assist you to determine if the exam will be covered by your insurance.

-Our imaging facilities are American College of Radiology accredited and our Radiologists are board certified with extensive experience with Lung CT exams.
+Our imaging facilities are American College of Radiology accredited and our Radiologists are board certified with extensive experience with Lung cancer CT sceenings.
 Want to learn more?
 Click below to learn from: